I-Need-More-Coffee/i-need-more-coffee.github.io/posts/duraxv.md

 2023-04-12

+*<small>Note: I go into a bit of background on this phone during the first portion of this article.
+If you want to skip straight to the setup guide, scroll down to "Unlocking the Potential".</small>*

 Around a week ago, I noticed a flip phone being auctioned off on my city's surplus website.
 I've been looking around for interesting phones as part of a separate project, so I jumped on it and bought it, not entirely knowing the rabbit hole I'd go down in my attempts to push the capabilities of this device.

 The device in question is a **[Kyocera DuraXV LTE](https://www.phonearena.com/phones/Kyocera-DuraXV-LTE_id10714)**, a rugged flip phone from 2017: